Grim Fandango: Original soundtrack

 A sample of the "Casino Calavera" track as heard on the remastered soundtrack.
-In the first release of the game, IGN noted that "LucasArts has put together a film class soundtrack that uses a blend of simple jazz and classical Mexican themes to add depth to the atmosphere of an already fantastic title.
-Not only is the soundtrack not annoying, but once again it is used to reinforce the emotions delivered in various sequences of the game".
+In the first release, IGN noted that "LucasArts has put together a film class soundtrack that uses a blend of simple jazz and classical Mexican themes to add depth to the atmosphere of an already fantastic title.
+Not only is the soundtrack not annoying, but once again it is used to reinforce the emotions delivered in various sequences of the game."

 Grim Fandango has an original soundtrack that combines orchestral score, South American folk music, jazz, bebop, swing, and big band music, inspired by the likes of Duke Ellington and Benny Goodman as well as film composers Max Steiner and Adolph Deutsch.
 It also has various influences from traditional Russian, Celtic, Mexican, Spanish, and Indian strings culture.
 It was composed and produced by Peter McConnell at LucasArts.
 Others credited are Jeff Kliment (Engineer, Mixed By, Mastered), and Hans Christian Reumschüssel (Additional Music Production).
 The score featured live musicians that McConnell knew or made contact with in San Francisco's Mission District, including a mariachi band.
 The soundtrack was released as a CD in 1998.

-The soundtrack was very well received.
+The soundtrack was well received.
 IGN called it a "beautiful soundtrack that you'll find yourself listening to even after you're done with the game".
 SEMO said "the compositions and performances are so good that listening to this album on a stand-alone basis can make people feel like they're in a bar back then".
 RPGFan said "the pieces are beautifully composed, wonderfully played ... has a stellar soundtrack with music that easily stands alone outside the context of the game.
 This CD was an absolute pleasure to listen to and comes highly recommended".
 Game Revolution in its game review praised as one of the "most memorable soundtracks ever to grace the inside of a cranial cavity where an eardrum used to be".
 PC Gamer in its 2014 list of Top 100 Games, acclaimed Grim Fandango for including "one of the best soundtracks in PC gaming history".
 In 2017 Fact magazine also listed it as one of the "100 best video game soundtracks of all time".

 In 1999's Academy of Interactive Arts & Sciences' Interactive Achievement Awards, the soundtrack was nominated in the category of "Outstanding Achievement in Sound and Music".
 It was also lauded by GameSpot, which awarded it the "Best PC Music awards", and included it in the "Ten Best PC Game Soundtracks" list in 1999.